Wynnewood Road station

-Wynnewood Road station is a SEPTA rapid transit station in Haverford Township, Pennsylvania.
-It serves the Norristown High Speed Line (Route 100) and is located at Eagle and Haverford Roads.
-Both local trains and Hughes Park Express trains stop at Wynnewood Road.
-The station lies 3.1 mi from 69th Street Terminal.
+Wynnewood Road station is a SEPTA Metro rapid transit station in Haverford Township, Pennsylvania.
+It serves the M and is located at Eagle and Haverford Roads.
+All trains stop at Wynnewood Road.
+The station lies 3.1 mi from 69th Street Transit Center.
 The station has off-street parking and an accessible platform.
+Wynnewood station and Ardmore Junction are key anchors of the Haverford Road Corridor.